sorbet/sorbet/website/docs/flow-sensitive.md

 Two gotchas:

 - This requires the RBI definitions inside Sorbet 0.5.11388 or higher.
-For older Sorbet versions, see the `filter_map` tip below.
 - This only works for classes, not modules.

+If either of these gotchas apply, see the `filter_map` tip below.

 ### Prefer `xs.filter_map { ... }` to `xs.filter { ... }`